 Peace Park - Located on West Main Street.
 Gazebo, flower garden, Veteran’s Memorial (in progress) benches, and picnic tables.

 Riverfront Park McGregor - On the Mississippi River.
 Shelter house, pubic boat dock and ramp, picnic tables, gas grill (bring your own LP Tank) and benches.

 Turner Park - On the west edge of McGregor.
-Shelter house that can be reserved, picnic tables, playground, baseball diamond, practice field, ¼ mile walking track, concession stand.
+Splash pad, shelter house that can be reserved, picnic tables, playground, baseball diamond, practice field, ¼ mile walking track, concession stand.
 This is a great place to hold outside events for families, organizations and company functions.
-SPLASH PAD COMING SOON!
 Call the City of McGregor at 563-873-3795 and reserve the shelter and facilities for your next function.